 What are the ages for car seats?
 2022

-The “Types of Car Safety Seats” chart is a quick guide to begin your search.
-It is important that you continue to do your research to obtain information on each seat you use.
+The “Types of Car Safety Seats” chart can be used to start searching.
+You should keep doing your research to get information on each seat you use.

 Installation Information: Seat Belts and LATCH System